longcoding/moon-api-gateway/README.md

 ## Introduction
-Asynchronous API Gateway with spring framework 4, servlet 3, jetty client <br />
+Asynchronous API Gateway with spring framework 4, servlet 3.1, jetty 9 servlet <br />
 The Gateway is a network gateway created to provide a single access point for real-time web based protocol elevation that supports load balancing, clustering, and lots of validations.
 It is designed to make the best performance to deliver open API.

 ## Features